-Whistleblowing enables employees, Elected Members, contractors, members of the public and other third parties that it deals with to voice confidentially serious concerns over alleged malpractice and alleged wrongdoing within the Combined Authority.
+Whistleblowing enables employees, elected Members, contractors, members of the public and other third parties that the Combined Authority deals with to voice confidentially serious concerns over alleged malpractice and alleged wrongdoing within the Combined Authority.

 - is unlawful;

 - or against the Combined Authority’s Procedure Rules or policies;

 - or is not in accordance with established standards of practice;